A faster subquadratic algorithm for finding outlier correlations: The Algorithm

 Now suppose that $\bra a_{j_1},b_{j_2}\ket= d\sigma$ for some $-1\leq\sigma\leq 1$.
 From \eqref{eq:power-inner} we thus have $\bra a_{j_1}^{\otimes p/2},b_{j_2}^{\otimes p/2}\ket=d^{p/2}\sigma^{p/2}$.
 Recalling that $|I_1|=|I_2|=s^{1/2}$, take $\xi=\eta=\sigma^{p/2}$, $m=d^p$, $S_1=I_1$, $S_2=I_2$, $x_{\vec u}= (a_{j_1}^{\otimes p/2}\bigr)_{\vec u} (b_{j_2}^{\otimes p/2}\bigr)_{\vec u}$, and $y_{\vec v}= (a_{j_1}^{\otimes p/2}\bigr)_{\vec v} (b_{j_2}^{\otimes p/2}\bigr)_{\vec v}$ for all $\vec u,\vec v\in[d]^{p/2}$ in Lemma~\ref{lem:cartesian} and thus observe from \eqref{eq:product-sum-form} and \eqref{eq:cartesian-upper} that, with high probability in $s$, we have the upper bound

 Conversely, assuming that

 so that \eqref{eq:cartesian-xi-eta} holds, from \eqref{eq:product-sum-form} and \eqref{eq:cartesian-lower} we have, with high probability in $s$, the lower bound

-Our eventual choice of $s$ will grow at least as fast as a root function of $n$, so by the union bound we can assume that the upper bound \eqref{eq:inner-upper} and the lower bound \eqref{eq:inner-lower} hold for all relevant $j_1,j_2\in [n]$ with high probability in $n$.
+Our eventual choice of $s$ will grow at least as fast as a root function\footnote{By a root function of $n$ we mean a function $n^\beta$ for a constant $0<\beta<1$.} of $n$, so by the union bound we can assume that the upper bound \eqref{eq:inner-upper} and the lower bound \eqref{eq:inner-lower} hold for all relevant $j_1,j_2\in [n]$ with high probability in $n$.

 {\em An upper bound for aggregated background correlations.} Let us now fix $s$ to be the least integer square that satisfies \footnote{Observe that for all large enough positive real $x$ the interval $[x,2x]$ contains at least one integer square.
 Also observe that we have not yet fixed our value of $p$, but will do so later.}